haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

+okya, what we have doesn't work with the "threaded" nature of the execution model

+we need a coherent state change model

+Idea: each modifier to state gets queue up, and is executed one by one in a channel each change to state is represented by a promise

+wrapStateful has to help with this carefully: it is called within async chains, they only initiate queued change in the outer step, and they resolve the promise chain in the outer layer

+this implies that the building blocks of the state change queue have to be promises
+  - this means that the wrappedStateful contains many steps of state chain that are built up

+the key point here is that this model should sequentialize the changes

 re-organizing command state management (see plan below)

 NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM